pilotmoon/PopClip-Extensions/README.md

 When using a header snippet you must specify either the `interpreter` (for a shell script) or `language` (for JavaScript or AppleScript).
 The whole text will then become the `shell script file`, `javascript file` or `applescript file` for the extension, as appropriate.

-The snippet header should be added using the comment style of the source language, using the same comment style and indenting for every line of the snippet.
-(That is, whatever characters precede the `#popclip` line, should precede all the lines of the snippet header.)

 As an example, consider this "classic" snippet for a JavaScript extension:

 ```yaml